 There are many other things I like in Picasa, but the things I mentioned above are just foundational to any photo management software performance.
 Picasa is a complex software system and it has many other features.

-If you use Picasa and have a favorite feature, please add a comment below and share your favorite Picasa feature.Read related articles:
+If you use Picasa and have a favorite feature, please add a comment below and share your favorite Picasa feature.Start organizing now using detailed, step-by-step instructions and videos: